 Although the OpenVMS software enforces few rules on the syntax of node names, the actual set of valid node names is constrained by the DECnet software running on your system.
 For further information on full names, refer to the DECnet-Plus documentation.
-The syntax rules, including valid character codes, are described in detail in the DECnet-Plus DECdns Management Guide.
+The syntax rules, including valid character codes, are described in detail in the VSI DECnet-Plus for OpenVMS DECdns Management Guide.